 “A man who keeps company with glaciers comes to feel tolerably insignificant by and by”

 Everyone should visit at least one glacier in their life, and the Perito Moreno Glacier is a fantastic choice.
 Stretching back as far as the eye can see above the turquoise water of Argentinian Patagonia’s Los Glaciares National Park, it is an extraordinary sight.
 Here’s what to expect when you visit Perito Moreno Glacier and some tips on how to do it.

 Perito Moreno Glacier – some facts and figures

 Here’s the section for you data geeks out there.
-If this doesn’t rock your boat, scroll on.
+If this doesn’t float your boat, scroll on.

 Glaciers are dynamic systems, growing as a result of precipitation and shrinking because of melting.
 Most glaciers are receding because they are melting faster than they are growing.
 Climate change is a major cause of this.
 Perito Moreno is rare because it is an advancing glacier, creeping forward by 2 meters each day.
 Think of it as an ‘ethical glacier’.